 Betsy DeVos thinks the Department of Education “should not exist.”
 She’s not the first secretary of education we’ve had who understood her central purpose to be the dissolution of the agency of which she was in charge (until she resigned on January 7, 2021).
 Ronald Reagan famously pledged the elimination of the office when he ran for president in 1980, promising to undo Carter’s “boondoggle.”
-Terrel Bell, Reagan’s first secretary of education, insisted that the department should be turned into a foundation, and thus placed under the control of the private sector.
+Terrel Bell, Reagan’s first secretary of education, insisted that the department , and thus placed under the control of the private sector.
 Once Bell got wobbly on his commitment to eliminate the agency, Reagan turned control over to William Bennett, who actively called for the department’s elimination.

 Reagan’s appointment of Bennett to run the agency pointed to a central paradox of modern government: Bureaucratic gains are irreversible, and as a result electoral politics become an intense competition for control of the bureaucratic apparatus.
 Conservatives could not eliminate the department they loathed, but they could support a secretary who at least seemed sympathetic to their interests.